anonym101/x-dispatcher/readme.md

-### About
-**Lightweight Event Dispatcher** _(umd support)_, allowing you dispatch anywhere in the code, very handy in callback hell situations, deep promises, or any other complicated computations.
-Integrated with callback memory - so you dont have to subscribe first to get your data.
+> **Lightweight Event Dispatcher** _(umd support)_, allowing you dispatch anywhere in the code, very handy in callback hell situations, deep promises, or any other complicated computations.
+Integrated with callback memory  _(so you dont have to subscribe first to get your data.)_